How to Start a Skincare Routine From Scratch

 Starting Small, Seeing Results

 Take Sofia, 22, who had never followed a skincare routine before.
 Her bathroom shelf was empty except for a basic soap, and she felt lost when her friends talked about serums, toners, or exfoliants.
 After deciding to start from scratch, she began with just three steps: a gentle cleanser, a lightweight moisturizer, and sunscreen every morning.
-Within a few months, her skin looked clearer, felt more balanced, and she finally understood that consistency matters more than buying every trending product.
+After some time, her skin appeared clearer and more balanced, and she finally understood that consistency matters more than buying every trending product.

 Her story proves that you don’t need a 10-step routine to see results, you just need the right foundation.